lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 - **Trust** - I need to trust to stand on your shoulders.
 - **Reproducible** - it's not only your shoulders I will stand on.
 - **Open** - I need to know what I am going to stand on.
-And I want everybody to be able to know.
+And I want **everybody** to be able to know.

 I didn't realise this as a young PhD student, when initiating my journey.
-Nobody actually ever taught me that these concepts are among the very foundations that make science what it is, that we can stand on the shoulders of the giants that preceded us and that, maybe, others will be able to stand on our shoulders, one day.
+Nobody actually ever taught me that these concepts are among the very foundations that make science what it is, that we can stand on the shoulders of the giants that preceded us, and that, maybe, others will be able to stand on our shoulders, one day.
 This is the kind of science that I am passionate about, that I feel I can do until the very end.

 ## So what is this talk about?